frarosset/weather-app/src/assets/Meteocons/readme.txt

 Meteoicons - Animated weather icons
 Source: https://github.com/basmilius/weather-icons

-Some files have been renamed in accordance to Visual Crossing API icon format:
+Some files have been renamed in accordance to Visual Crossing API icon format or for other purposes:

 rain-snow-showers-day    <-->  partly-cloudy-day-sleet
 rain-snow-showers-night  <-->  partly-cloudy-night-sleet